jezzsantos/saastack/docs/DEPLOYMENT.md

 > This template can be easily customized, and run once to create your initial infrastructure in Azure.
 >
-> It has made some "low cost" choices to get started with, but lower cost is possible with some services, like SQLServer, ApplicationInsights and Storage accounts.
+> It has made some "low cost" choices to get started with, but lower cost is possible with some services, like SQLServer, Application Insights and Storage accounts.

 1. Determine the name of your new resource group in Azure (e.g. `saastack`).
    - This will be referenced in the commands below as `<resourcegroupname>`